umhau/umhau.github.io/readme.md

 ### aesthetic

-* the sidebar needs to accommodate being too short. create a media entry in the css file for limited height. (solution: hide categories list? display:__?)
 * removing the tag cloud scripts sped up the page regeneration from 4 sec to .2 sec. don't bring it back.
 * the sidebar looks unbalanced...center it (10% width on each side)
 * on each category page, make all pages in the category do infinite scroll under an `<hr>` line and the current list.